clsync/clsync/README.md

 6. Example of usage
 -------------------

-Example of usage, that works on my PC is in directory "example".
-Just run "clsync-start.sh" and try to create/modify/delete files/dirs in "example/testdir/from".
+Example of usage, that works on my PC is in directory "examples".
+Just run "clsync-start-simple.sh" and try to create/modify/delete files/dirs in "example/testdir/from".
 All modifications should appear (with some delay) in directory "example/testdir/to" ;)